cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/custom-rulesets/index.md

 </Aside>

-Use the following workflow to deploy a custom ruleset at the account level.
+Use the following workflow to configure the execution of a custom ruleset at the account level:

 1. [Create a custom ruleset](/cf-rulesets/custom-rulesets/create-custom-ruleset/).
 1. [Add rules to your custom ruleset](/cf-rulesets/custom-rulesets/add-rules-ruleset/).